diabako/build-your-own-chatbot-openai-gemini/README.md

 ### Files

-approach2-gemini.py: The main Python code for the Cloud Function that leverages GCP Gemini Pro, Cloud Functions, and Cloud Storage to build the chatbot. approach2-requirements.txt: The requirements file specifying the necessary dependencies for the Cloud Function.
+approach2-gemini.py: The main Python code for the Cloud Function that leverages GCP Gemini Pro, Cloud Functions, and Cloud Storage to build the chatbot. approach2-requirements.txt: The requirements file specifies the necessary dependencies for the Cloud Function.

 ### Usage